 Before you click something on your e-mail, think twice.
 Is it a legitimate e-mail, or is it some kind of malicious spam?

-There are reports of online accounts being hacked, infected computers (due to virus), malware, stolen information, and other related cyber crimes.
-You might think if the internet’s becoming a dangerous place to store your personal information, considering that any information put there will be accessed at anytime.
+There are reports of online accounts being hacked, infected computers (due to a computer virus), malware, stolen information, and other related cyber crimes.
+You might think if the internet’s becoming a dangerous place to store your personal information, considering that any information put there will be accessed at any time.

 Online ads can be helpful for business, but not all ads are legit.
 There could be some ads posing as a legit company ad, only it will lead you to an entirely (unrelated) different site.
 Pop-up ads, which can be annoying at times, can be even more annoying if it turns out to be both misleading and malicious.

 Spamming is very common when you’re using free e-mail services such as Yahoo, Gmail or Hotmail (Windows Hotmail Live/Outlook.com), so you need to check if you really registered/subscribed to that particular website before you click on it.
 Nowadays, every spam e-mail is automatically sent to the spam folder, waiting for it to be either considered safe or deleted.